10 Best Cheap Used Cars to Buy

 The Optima is not available with a V6, just a range of four-cylinder engines, although some have turbos.

 Unfortunately, the Optima is relatively expensive to maintain.
-Average annual maintenance costs are around $470, and that’s at the higher end of what you want to be spending every year on oil changes and tire rotations.
+Average annual maintenance costs are around $470, and that’s at the higher end of what you want to spend every year on oil changes and tire rotations.

-The Optima is also not as reliable as other cars out there; the GDI turbo engines have had numerous problems over their lifetime, although Kia has addressed some of these issues.
+The Optima is also not as reliable as other cars; the GDI turbo engines have had numerous problems over their lifetime, although Kia has addressed some of them.

 Average used prices are between $4500-$15,000, mostly because they do not hold their value as well as Toyota’s or Honda’s.